 If the toilet bowl is too far away from the sink to run the faucet from a seated position, you can always use the flushing function of the toilet to cover up the sounds.

 Now, most people use the courtesy flush to eliminate odors when they’re using a bathroom at their friend’s house.
-However, if the flush is loud enough, you could use it to conceal any sounds you might produce as well.
+However, if the flush is loud enough, you could use it to conceal farts and any other sounds you might produce.
 You won’t have to pay for that water bill, anyway, so I say: go nuts.

 Flushing repeatedly is certainly better than other methods you might use to disguise flatulence.
 A brief Internet search revealed that those techniques include: